 “Pointing Man” (1947)

-The “Pointing man” is the most expensive sculpture ever sold at auction!
+“Pointing man” is the most expensive sculpture ever sold at auction!
 It is one of six similar bronze works created by Giacometti in 1947.
-For the last 45 years, it had been kept in a private collection until in May 2015, it went under the hammer for a record $141.3 million.
+For the last 45 years, it was kept in a private collection until in May 2015, it went under the hammer for a record $141.3 million.
 The buyer is unknown.
-However, the “Pointing man” is truly a very exceptional sculpture.
+However, “Pointing man” is truly a very exceptional sculpture.
 The fact is that it is the only one that was painted by Giacometti himself.
-On the eve of its sale at the Christie’s auction, the “Pointing man” was estimated at $130 million, which was even higher than the estimated price of the “Walking Man I,” the most expensive Giacometti’s sculpture for that moment.
+On the eve of its sale at the Christie’s auction, “Pointing man” was estimated at $130 million, which was even higher than the estimated price of “Walking Man I,” the most expensive Giacometti’s sculpture for that moment.

 “Walking Man I” (1961)